NCATSTranslator/ReasonerAPI/API/0.9.0/README.md

 - The target output is intended to be JSON-LD

-# WARNING: This markdown file has not yet been updated to version 0.9.0.!
-The .yaml file and the .pptx file are in sync and represent 0.9.0, but the below doc has not yet caught up!
+# WARNING: This markdown file has not yet been fully updated to version 0.9.0!
+The .yaml file and the .pptx file are up to date 0.9.0, but the below doc has not yet caught up!
 In process...